 And despite different labeling, there is also no measurable difference between “virgin” coconut oil and “extra virgin” coconut oil.
 The extraction process that olive oil goes through that differentiates between virgin and extra virgin does not apply to coconut oil.

-Virgin coconut oil is extracted from the fresh milk and fresh raw meat of the coconut soon after it’s picked.
-The process of selecting ripe coconuts and the timely oil production means that virgin coconut oil tends to be of a higher quality and more expensive than refined coconut oil.
+Virgin coconut oil is extracted from the fresh milk and raw meat of the coconut soon after it’s picked.
+The process of selecting ripe coconuts and the timely oil production means that virgin coconut oil tends to be higher-quality and more expensive than refined coconut oil.

 Frequently asked questions